Updated: 8/13/2018 | August 13th, 2018

 There’s no shortage of travel apps cluttering up the Android and Apple marketplaces these days — and that’s a problem, as most of them are terrible.
-Sorting out useless ones from those worth installing is not the most fun you’ll ever have with your smartphone, and no one wants to pay for a worthless app.
+Sorting out useless ones from those worth installing is not the most fun you’ll ever have with your smartphone, but no one wants to pay for a worthless app.

 If you’ve got a trip coming up, rather than wasting a week of your life downloading useless junk, start with these 10 great travel apps instead.
-They were all released this year so there’s no outdated information or old versions that haven’t been updated in forever.
-They all bring something that’s a bit different, interesting, or at least useful to the mix.

 I’ve spent enough of my life waiting around in airports to know that it basically sucks.
 I usually fly on budget airlines with long layovers and terrible connections, so dirty seats, expensive Wi-Fi, and bad food are a depressingly regular part of my life.
 The only places that offer any respite are the lounges — but without a membership or business-class tickets, I’m not inclined to wander around and ask random lounge staff if they’d like to let me in.